Cafeteria: Other names

 Cafeterias serving university dormitories are sometimes called dining halls or dining commons.
 A food court is a type of cafeteria found in many shopping malls and airports featuring multiple food vendors or concessions.
-However, a food court could equally be styled as a type of restaurant as well, being more aligned with the public, rather than institutionalized, dining.
+However, a food court could equally be styled as a type of restaurant, being more aligned with the public rather than institutionalized dining.
 Some institutions, especially schools, have food courts with stations offering different types of food served by the institution itself (self-operation) or a single contract management company, rather than leasing space to numerous businesses.
 Some monasteries, boarding schools, and older universities refer to their cafeteria as a refectory.
 Modern-day seminaries, convents and abbeys, notably in the Church of England and Catholic Church, often use the phrase refectory to describe a cafeteria open to the public.
 Historically, the refectory was generally only used by monks and priests.
 For example, although the original 800-year-old refectory at Gloucester Cathedral (the stage setting for dining scenes in the Harry Potter movies) is now mostly used as a choir practice area, the relatively modern 300-year-old extension, now used as a cafeteria by staff and public alike, is today referred to as the refectory.